 What Is Compost Tea?

-When these elements are present, making compost tea that will help your plants becomes as easy as flipping a light switch.
+This will help your plants becomes as easy as flipping a light switch.
 If you want to inoculate a highly beneficial group of bacteria and fungi, protozoa and possibly nematodes, you can buy or make a making a high quality landscape that has these organisms present and make Actively Aerated Compost Tea.
 “Compost tea” is a soil inoculum that helps to ensure that the needs of plants are met throughout their productive life.

 Improved plant growth as a result of protecting plant surfaces with beneficial organisms which occupy infection sites and also prevent disease-causing organisms from attacking the plant.